apache/johnzon/src/site/markdown/index.md

 ##### JAX-RS JSON-B

-This module provides `MessageBodyWriter` and `MessageBodyReader` extensions for the media type `application/json` (by default) to whiteboard JAX-RS Applications.
+This module provides `MessageBodyWriter` and `MessageBodyReader` extension services for the media type `application/json` (by default) to whiteboard JAX-RS Applications.

+The service ranking of the **JSON-B** message body readers and writers is set to `4900` by default.

 Configuration of this extension is managed via Configuration Admin using the **pid** `org.apache.johnzon.jaxrs.jsonb` and defines a Metatype schema with the following properties: